Learn Python with Talk Python's 270 hours of courses

 27:20 Michael Kennedy: Nice so you want to touch on some of the games that that you take people through I mean obviously you have the requisite guess a number hi-low game to start.

-27:29 Al Sweigart: Yes I mean that's that's something I've seen over and over and over again even when I was back first writing this book I felt like okay guess the number is perfect it has loops and if-else and variables and it's also just kind of like a fun little game where you know you can say like Oh ten well my number is higher than that and so you can sort of do this dictionary style binary search sorry.
+27:29 Al Sweigart: Yes I mean that's something I've seen over and over and over again even when I was back first writing this book I felt like okay guess the number is perfect it has loops and if-else and variables and it's also just kind of like a fun little game where you know you can say like Oh ten well my number is higher than that and so you can sort of do this dictionary style binary search sorry.

 27:53 Michael Kennedy: Yeah exactly yeah you know you're unwittingly like the optimal strategy as a binary search for humans.
 I do feel like that's one of the games that is like on the per line of code like is the most dense in like fun and joy right it's like well I like 8-9 lines of code probably?